Mpox Using MVA-BN Vaccines Vaccination Programme

 Vaccination Against Mpox Using MVA-BN Vaccines

-In order to support practitioners NHS Education for Scotland in partnership with Public Health Scotland have developed a learning resource in relation to the use of MVA-BN vaccines.
+In order to support practitioners NHS Education for Scotland in partnership with Public Health Scotland have reviewed and updated this learning resource in relation to the use of MVA-BN vaccines.

 The Green Book Chapter 29 states that MVA-BN vaccines can be administered using subcutaneous, intramuscular and intradermal techniques, additional resources are available on each of these administration routes